Wendell & Wild

-Wendell & Wild is a 2022 American stop motion adult animated horror comedy film directed by Henry Selick from a screenplay written by Selick and Jordan Peele (who are also producers), based on Selick's and Clay McLeod Chapman's unpublished book of the same name.
+Wendell & Wild is a 2022 American animated Gothic comedy horror film directed by Henry Selick from a screenplay written by Selick and Jordan Peele (who are also producers), based on Selick's and Clay McLeod Chapman's unpublished book of the same name.
 It stars Keegan-Michael Key and Jordan Peele as the titular characters with Angela Bassett, Lyric Ross, James Hong, and Ving Rhames in supporting roles.
 This was Selick's first feature film since Coraline (2009).

 Selick began developing his stop-motion animation feature with Key and Peele set to star in November 2015.
-The distributor rights were picked up by Netflix in March 2018.
+The distribution rights were picked up by Netflix in March 2018.
 Other voice cast were confirmed in March 2022.
 Production was done remotely during the COVID-19 pandemic, with filming taking place in Portland, Oregon.

 It premiered at the 47th Toronto International Film Festival on September 11, 2022, was released in select cinemas on October 21, 2022, and made its streaming release in Netflix on October 28, 2022.
 It received generally positive reviews from critics who welcomed Selick's return and praised its stop-motion animation and characters, but criticized its screenplay.
 The film is dedicated to Mark Musumeci, an electricity consultant who worked on almost all of Selick's previous stop-motion features since The Nightmare Before Christmas, who died during production.